SToRM: Supervised Token Reduction for Multi-modal LLMs toward efficient end-to-end autonomous driving: Conclusion

 \section{Conclusion}

-E2E autonomous driving models process sensor inputs (e.g., RGB images from camera(s) and point clouds from LiDAR(s)) and can benefit from language guidance.
-MLLM-based designs enable this capability but are computationally heavy due to large LLM backbones and many multi-modal tokens.
-For resource-constrained vehicles, it is therefore critical to reduce compute while maintaining performance.
+E2E autonomous driving models process multi-modal sensor inputs and can benefit from language guidance.
+However, MLLM-based designs are computationally heavy due to large LLM backbones and many multi-modal tokens.
+It is critical to reduce compute for resource-constrained vehicles.

 We proposed SToRM, the first supervised token reduction framework for MLLMs that can significantly reduce computational cost \emph{without} degrading E2E driving performance.
 The proposed SToRM outperformed the SOTA E2E driving MLLM \cite{LMDrive} in both driving performances and inference efficiencies on the LangAuto benchmark.
 The key idea of SToRM is to leverage pseudo-supervision signals to guide importance-aware token reduction.
-The proposed supervised learning approach uses an auxiliary path that provides \emph{pseudo-supervision signals} extracted from an LLM using all tokens to an importance score predictor.
-The proposed \emph{importance predictor} is lightweight by capturing \emph{short-term} spatio-temporal relations among visual tokens.
-The proposed \emph{ACM} module reduces visual tokens by first categorizing them into \dquotes{anchor} and \dquotes{context} groups and then merging the context tokens into anchors.
-On the LangAuto benchmark, SToRM surpassed SOTA E2E driving MLLM under an equal reduced-token budget and matches the all-token setting while cutting computation by up to $30\times$.

-As a step toward (near) real-time multimodal E2E driving, we will integrate SToRM with complementary model-compression techniques (e.g., knowledge distillation and quantization).
+SToRM employs a lightweight importance predictor and an ACM module that merges less important tokens into anchor tokens for efficient processing.